 SWK 425 Social Work with Families

-NOTE: Art history courses do not satisfy this requirement.
+NOTE: Art History courses do not satisfy this requirement.
 The course must be studio-based, hands-on with art materials and media.
+Representative course listing below).

 AED 100 Essentials of Visual Arts

 FAR 103 Modeling

 FAR 240 Introductory Sculpture

 Prerequisite Courses for ATS (1 courses, 3 cr hrs)